-CPA UK is subject to audit by independent external auditors, HW Fisher LLP, who were reappointed after a competitive tender during the year.
-The external auditors carry out the audit in accordance with International Standards of Auditing (UK) and each year report the results of their work to the Finance, Audit & Remuneration Committee and Executive Committee.
+CPA UK is subject to audit by independent external auditors, HW Fisher LLP, who were reappointed after a competitive tender in 2021.
+The external auditors carry out the audit in accordance with International Standards of Auditing (UK) and each year report the results of their work to Executive Committee.